What are typical antipsychotics?

 Parent education, training, support and involvement

-If your child is taking typical antipsychotics, you need to ensure that your child takes the medication as required.
-You also need to monitor the effects of the medication.
+If your child is taking typical antipsychotics, you need to ensure that your child takes the medicine as required.
+You also need to monitor the effects of the medicine.

 The cost of this therapy varies depending on the brand of medicine used and its dose or strength.
 It also depends on whether the medicine is covered by the Pharmaceutical Benefits Scheme (PBS) and whether you hold a concession card like a Health Care Card.